-Although I love travelling, packing for an upcoming travel definitely isn’t one of my favourite activities.
+Although I love traveling, packing for an upcoming travel definitely isn’t one of my favorite activities.
 The reason: it’s a constant battle between my heart and my head.
-While my heart wants to pack 20 different outfits for a 4 day trip (I know, right?), my head (and my other half 😊) keeps telling me to pack as light as possible!
+While my heart wants to pack 20 different outfits for a 4-day trip (I know, right?), my head (and my other half 😊) keeps telling me to pack as light as possible!

 And the problem isn’t the number of outfits, alone.
 Deciding what to wear and pack takes up most of my mind space in the months prior to the trip.

 I’m sure many of you can relate with me here, especially all you pretty ladies out there 😊 After all, we do want to look our best while posing in those pictures, to be treasured lifelong.
 So I thought I’ll write a quick piece about planning what to wear on a trip.
 Something that saves space and doesn’t burn a hole in your pockets too.